Local limit of the random degree constrained process: Further properties of the MTBP and its branching operator

-\begin{proposition}[Coincidence of critical thresholds] The critical time $\hat{t}_c(\underline{p})$ defined in \eqref{eq:t_crit-def} (i.e., the time when the susceptibility explodes) is equal to the infimum of times when the RDCP on the PWIT has infinitely many vertices with positive probability:
+\begin{proposition}[Sharpness of phase transition of limit object] Let $\underline{p}$ satisfy the strict Assumption~\ref{assump:degree_constraint_strict}.
+The critical time $\hat{t}_c(\underline{p})$ defined in \eqref{eq:t_crit-def} (i.e., the time when the susceptibility of the tree $G^\infty_{\underline{p}}(\hat{t})$ explodes) is equal to the infimum of times when $G^\infty_{\underline{p}}(\hat{t})$ has infinitely many vertices with positive probability:

 \end{proposition}

 \begin{proof} This follows from $\norm{B_{\hat{t}_c(\underline{p})}} = \mu_{\hat{t}_c(\underline{p})} = 1$ and the other statements of \refT{thm:PF-eigenvalue}. \end{proof}